Ahebert76/Jamf-Extension-Attributes/README.md

 Collection of EA I have created or acquired over the years

-These are freee to use just make sure you change the company details
+These are free to use just make sure you change the company details